mnmx0101/chungmann_kim/_teaching/policy_reports.md

 <details>
 <summary>Click to view abstract</summary>

-*Placeholder abstract:* This report evaluates the internal consistency of IPC Acute Food Insecurity (AFI) and Acute Malnutrition (AMN) classifications across multiple country contexts.
+This report evaluates the internal consistency of IPC Acute Food Insecurity (AFI) and Acute Malnutrition (AMN) classifications across multiple country contexts.
 It highlights key methodological and operational issues affecting classification accuracy and offers recommendations for strengthening the reliability of IPC assessments.

 </details>